 If you're a catfish enthusiast of any level, whether natural water or paylake, newbie or pro.
 It's in your best interest to support regulation of this great natural resource.
 These fish have more pressure placed on them, than any other river fish.
 While paylakes are hurting large catfish populations, on a smaller level so too are anglers, jug-liners, trot-lines, limb-liners, noodlers and commercial fisherman - who fish for food.
 Think about it!
 What other fish is subjected to all these fishing methods?
 NONE!

 PLEASE, take a few minutes to "LIKE" our FACEBOOK PAGE and review our posts/videos.
 Share this info with your friends.
-With enough of your support, we'll gladly lead the way towards seeking regulations concerning these stockings.
+With your support, we'll gladly continue to lead the way in achieving the best regulations for catfish and catfish fisheries.